TempAccountNull/ida-mcp-context-shim/README.md

 ### Scanning Functions

 The exporter recursively discovers reachable functions, follows direct calls and cross-function tail jumps, resolves targets, deduplicates addresses, and builds the graph.

-### Exporting Disassembly

-The exporter retrieves the complete assembly and Hex-Rays pseudocode for every discovered function using the configured worker pool.

-### Finalize Results

-The exporter writes the four output files, creates the manifest, calculates final statistics, and prints the summary.

-At a stage transition, the completed stage is removed and the fixed startup header is redrawn with only the new current stage.
-During normal live updates inside a stage, the dashboard is redrawn in place rather than clearing the entire console.
-This avoids flashing, prevents old dashboard frames from accumulating, and keeps only current information visible.

 ## What the Exporter Does